 - Serve with Paratha, Roti, or Naan

-- For a gluten-free meal serve it with Jeera rice for a gluten-free meal
+- For a gluten-free meal serve it with Jeera Rice for a gluten-free meal

 - Serve as a topping on homemade pizzas.